 You can apply for an Adult Dependants’ Grant if you’re a full-time undergraduate student, or full-time postgraduate ITT student, and have an adult who depends on you financially.
-The adult can be a partner or another adult who depends on you financially, but can’t be a student or a relative whose income is more than £3,796 a year.
-You can’t get Adults Dependants' Grants for any gorwn-up children.
+The adult can be a partner or another adult who depends on you financially, but can’t be a student in receipt of a statutory award, or a relative whose income is more than £3,796 a year.
+If you're under 25, you have to be married to your partner to apply for an Adult Dependants' Grant for them.
+You can’t get Adult Dependants' Grants for any grown-up children.

 How to apply

 - On your main application for student finance, fill in the section for applying for an Adult Dependants' Grant.
-Student Finance England will write to you to ask for more evidence to support your application if they need it.
+Student Finance England will contact you to ask for more evidence to support your application if they need it.

 - Student Finance England will send you a letter telling you how much student finance you’re able to get, including any Adult Dependants' Grant.

 - Student Finance England will pay any Adult Dependants' Grant you're entitled to directly into your bank account in three instalments.
 This will usually be at the same time as any other student finance you get.

 When you’re applying for an Adult Dependants’ Grant, Student Finance England will ask you to send additional evidence so they can make sure you get all the student finance you’re entitled to.

 If you’re applying for an Adult Dependants’ Grant for your partner, you don’t need to send any additional evidence when you complete your application.
 This is because your dependant will already be giving their financial details as part of the application process.
 Student Finance England will check these details with HM Revenue & Customs, but they may contact your partner later to ask for photocopied evidence of the details they’ve been given.